rotki/rotki/docs/api.rst

    :resjson list[string] data: A list of net usd value for the corresponding timestamps.
 They are matched by list index.
    :statuscode 200: Netvalue statistics successfully queried.
    :statuscode 400: Provided JSON is in some way malformed.
-   :statuscode 409: No user is currently logged in or currently logged in user does not have a premium subscription.
+   :Statuscode 401: No user is currently logged in.
    :statuscode 500: Internal rotki error.

 Statistics for asset or collection balance over time